Choosing a WooCommerce shipping plugin for your online store can be tricky seeing as there are so many options with differing capabilities.

 What about WooCommerce shipping plugins for international customers and online stores?
 Not to worry, here are common options for you to check out.
 As previously mentioned, if you don’t find an extension below that works for you, you can find more WooCommerce shipping plugins on WooCommerce.com.

-WooCommerce core doesn’t include support for DHL in Europe or Asia, which is why this WooCommerce shipping plugin was built.
+WooCommerce core doesn’t include support for DHL in Europe, which is why this WooCommerce shipping plugin was built.
 With this plugin, you can create parcel labels in the back end.
 This includes extra services for labels such as insurance coverage.

 It also handles duties for international packages, documents for customs, sending emails from DHL, adding details like reference numbers and more.
 It’s also one of the plugins that we’re actively working on with DHL as verified WooCommerce experts.